 Practice Mode

 Practice Mode presents code review challenges where you identify vulnerable code and select the correct fix.
-Available across 185+ vulnerability types in multiple languages.
+Available across 200+ topics covering the OWASP Top 10 (Web), OWASP API Top 10, OWASP Mobile Top 10, and OWASP Client-Side Top 10 — in multiple languages.

 How It Works